Zearin/textmate_wiki/FAQ.md

 ## Interface

+### How can I open files with a single click?

+Opening files in the file browser can be done by single-clicking the icon.
+If you think the click-target is too small, you can make it open by clicking the text instead, this is activated by running the following in a terminal:

+    defaults write com.macromates.TextMate.preview fileBrowserSingleClickToOpen -bool true

+If you wish to select items you either need to click to the left of the text, or hold down command (`⌘`) when clicking the item’s text.

 ### Aliased/linked folders in the file browser aren’t expandable.

 This is similar to how Finder treats links.
 There’s currently no way to have them expand inline.